dineshdhotrad/objdect/README.md

 This repository is a tutorial for how to use TensorFlow's Object Detection API to train an object detection classifier for multiple objects on Windows 10.

-Original Version can be found here :- [EdjeElectronics](https://github.com/EdjeElectronics/TensorFlow-Object-Detection-API-Tutorial-Train-Multiple-Objects-Windows-10)
+Original Version with TF_V1 can be found here :- [EdjeElectronics](https://github.com/EdjeElectronics/TensorFlow-Object-Detection-API-Tutorial-Train-Multiple-Objects-Windows-10)

 ## Introduction
 Fire and Smoke detection using learning based approach.